‘I Am One of You Forever’: A Love Letter to Western North Carolina

 The Golden Rule

-The differences among people, especially in our time of political animosity, shrink in proportion to the trials those people face together.
+The differences among people, especially in our time of political animosity, shrink in proportion to the trials that those people face together.

 The catastrophe you have undergone has, I am certain, abolished such antagonisms.
 When a man needs a drink of water or a family lacks food, you don’t ask which candidate they’re supporting for president.

-When “Do unto others as you would have them do unto you” becomes a commonplace, as it has now among you, you’re building bridges rather than walls.
+When “Do unto others as you would have them do unto you” becomes commonplace, as it has now among you, you’re building bridges rather than walls.
 Don’t let the media or any politician interfere with the good work you are doing.

-And in a note to his readers of the Smoky Mountain News, editor Scott McLeod reminds you that now is the time, more than ever, to shop local.
+And in a note to his readers of the Smoky Mountain News, editor Scott McLeod reminded you that now is the time, more than ever, to shop local.
 Your merchants and your community will be relying on your financial help, especially with the loss of the autumn revenue normally injected into the economy by leaf-lookers.
 “Do unto others” applies here.

 A Last Word

 From 1983 to 2016, Waynesville and then Asheville were home to me.
 In both places, some of you were mentors, coaches, and close friends to my children.
-You offered our family comfort, love, and support when my wife Kris, their mother, died in 2004.
-Seeing the photos and videos of the suffering and trials nature has inflicted on you and the places I loved has left me sick with sorrow.
+You offered our family comfort, love, and support when my wife, Kris, their mother, died in 2004.
+Seeing the photos and videos of the suffering and trials that nature has inflicted on you and the places I loved has left me sick with sorrow.

-The header of this letter, “I Am One of You Forever,” is taken from a book title by that award-winning poet from Canton, Fred Chappell.
+The header of this letter, “I Am One of You Forever,” is taken from a book title by that award-winning poet from Canton, North Carolina, Fred Chappell.
 Unlike him, I’m not a native son of the Smokies.
 Application of his words to myself may therefore seem presumptuous, yet someday my flesh and bones will return to Waynesville, where I’ll be buried in Green Hill Cemetery beside Kris.
-Engraved on our tombstone is a prayer: “Deus Vobiscum.”
+Engraved on our tombstone is a prayer, “Deus Vobiscum.”
 God be with you.
-I deliberately chose those words, so that those who pause and read that inscription not only pray for my wife and me, but we pray for them as well.
+I deliberately chose those words so that those who pause and read that inscription not only pray for my wife and me, but we pray for them as well.

 For you whose lives have been torn asunder by Helene, that is my prayer in the days to come.